-The primary goal of the MPWMD Phase 1 and 2 ASR Projects is better management of existing water resources and production facilities to help reduce impacts to the Carmel River, especially during the dry season.
+The primary goal of the MPWMD ASR Project is better management of existing water resources and production facilities to help reduce impacts to the Carmel River, especially during the dry season.
 The projects are viewed as being complementary to other larger, long-term water augmentation projects that are currently being pursued for the Monterey Peninsula.
-These projects, also known as Water Projects 1 and 2, entail a maximum diversion of 2,426 AFY, and 2,900 AFY respectively from the Carmel River for injection.
+These projects, also known as Phase 1 and 2 ASR projects, entail a maximum diversion of 2,426 AFY, and 2,900 AFY respectively from the Carmel River for injection.
 The combined average yield for both projects is estimated at about 2,000 AFY.
 The operation of the Phase 1 and 2 ASR Projects result in reduced unauthorized pumping of the Carmel River in Summer/Fall and increased storage in the Seaside Basin, which are both considered to be environmentally beneficial.

-The ASR water supply efforts in 2013-2014 included: (1) continued work with regulatory and land use agencies on expansion of the Phase 1 Santa Margarita ASR site; (2) completion of the electrical facilities for the Phase 2 ASR Project at the Seaside Middle School site; (3) Completion and testing of the second ASR well at the Phase 2 ASR site; (4) coordination with Cal-Am, federal, and state agencies to construct the necessary infrastructure for the ASR project; (5) coordination with Cal-Am on necessary actions and delivery system facilities to enable expanded ASR; and (6) continued implementation of a Memorandum of Understanding (MOU) with Cal-Am to operate the ASR facilities.
+The ASR water supply efforts in 2015-2016 included: (1) continued work with regulatory and land use agencies on expansion of the Phase 1 Santa Margarita ASR site; (2) completion of the utility water system for the Phase 2 ASR Project at the Seaside Middle School site; (3) Completion of initial injection testing of the second ASR well at the Phase 2 ASR site; (4) coordination with Cal-Am and other parties to construct the necessary infrastructure for the ASR project expansion; and (5) continued implementation of a Memorandum of Understanding (MOU) with Cal-Am on operation and maintenance at the ASR facilities.